How To Find The Most Flattering Knee High Boots For Petites

 Dress | Boots (available in regular and wide calf)

-Here are some dressy/heeled boots that are worth a try to see if the shaft height and fit works for you.
+Here are some dressy/heeled boots that are worth a try to see if the shaft height and fit work for you.

 Low Heeled